jandr003/AquaTech-Thesis-Project/README.md

     Deploy the app to an emulator or physical device (Min SDK: 26).

 ## 📄 License
-This project is for backup and development purposes.
+This project is for backup and development purposes for Aqua Smartguard Corp.
 All rights reserved.

 ---
-Developed as a robust solution for modernized water service management.
+Developed for **Aqua Smartguard Corp (Makati City)** as a robust solution for modernized water service management.